hadrysmateusz/writing-app/README.md

 ## 👀 View project

-While the project was never launched to the public, it can still be [viewed live here](https://streetwear-app.web.app).
+The project is currently a work in progress and thus not available to the public.